adgatemedia/adgate-rewards-unity-sdk/README.md

 # AdGate Rewards Unity SDK by AdGate Media
 Full documentation available here:
 ## Installation

-1. Download the latest Unity Package Release from https://github.com/adgatemedia/adgate-rewards-unity-sdk/releases/download/v1.0.0/AdGateSDKV1.0.0.unitypackage
+1. Download the latest Unity Package Release from [GitHub Releases page.](https://github.com/adgatemedia/adgate-rewards-unity-sdk/releases/)
 2. Double-click on the package or drag the package into your Unity scene to import it.
 3. This SDK depends on the following third-party assets, if you have any of the following in your project please do not reimport them.
         1. JsonDotNet